Skip to main content

 One of the more subtle, yet profoundly damaging, processes that accelerates ovarian aging is the formation of Advanced Glycation End-products (AGEs).
 AGEs are harmful compounds formed when sugars react with proteins or fats in a non-enzymatic process known as glycation.
 This process is accelerated in environments of high blood sugar.

 AGEs can accumulate in ovarian tissues, where they induce cellular damage through several mechanisms.
 They can cross-link proteins, causing tissues to stiffen and lose function.
-More critically, AGEs can bind to their receptor (RAGE), triggering a cascade of intracellular signaling that promotes and a chronic inflammatory state.
+More critically, AGEs can bind to their receptor (RAGE), triggering a cascade of intracellular signaling that promotes oxidative stress and a chronic inflammatory state.
 This AGE-RAGE interaction within the follicular microenvironment is directly toxic to maturing oocytes, contributing to a decline in their quality and developmental potential.

 A diet low in processed foods and refined carbohydrates is a direct strategy to limit the endogenous formation of AGEs.
 Furthermore, certain cooking methods, such as grilling, frying, and roasting at high temperatures, can generate high levels of dietary AGEs.
 Choosing cooking methods like steaming, poaching, or stewing can significantly reduce the intake of these pro-inflammatory compounds.
 This provides a clear, mechanistic link between dietary choices, metabolic health, and the preservation of the ovarian cellular architecture.